Unrooted non-binary tree-based phylogenetic networks: Discussion

 \section{Discussion}

-The main aim of this manuscript was to generalize some of the results presented in \citet{Francis2018} for binary treebased unrooted networks to non-binary ones.
-In particular, we showed that unlike in the binary case, level-4 networks need not necessarily be treebased in the non-binary case.
-This provides the answer to Question 5.3 in \citet{Hendriksen2018}, asking whether there are non-binary networks of level less than 5 that are not treebased.
+The main aim of this manuscript was to generalize some of the results presented in \citet{Francis2018} for binary unrooted tree-based networks to non-binary ones.
+While some results are straightforward to generalize, others need to be adjusted.
+Differences between non-binary and binary networks include, for instance, that unlike in the binary case, level-4 networks need not necessarily be tree-based in the non-binary case.
+This provides the answer to Question 5.3 in \citet{Hendriksen2018}, asking whether there are non-binary networks of level less than 5 that are not tree-based.

-Additionally, we reproved Theorem 1 of \citet{Francis2018}, using a different argument.
-Along the way, we gave a new example showing that binary level-5 networks are not always treebased, as the example given in \citet{Francis2018} was unfortunately erroneous.

-We concluded our study with the explicit construction of universal non-binary treebased networks both for the rooted and unrooted case.
-Such a construction for binary networks has been proven useful in the past (cf. \citet{Hayamizu2016, Zhang2016, Bordewich2017}), but so far has been unavailable for non-binary networks.
-Therefore, we are confident that our constructions will inspire further research.
-One question concerning universal treebased networks, for instance, is the minimal number of reticulations needed to realize them.
-Possibly, our construction is more complex than necessary in terms of the number of reticulations.
-Therefore, it would be interesting to see if this number can be reduced.
+While the main focus of this manuscript was on non-binary networks we also re-visited binary ones.
+In particular, we gave two examples showing that binary level-5 networks are not always tree-based, as the example given in \citet{Francis2018} was unfortunately erroneous.
+Even though one correct example has in the meantime independently been published by the authors in an erratum (cf. \citet{Francis2018erratum}), our study additionally shows that binary level-5 networks that are not tree-based are `rare' in the sense that there are only two minimal ones.
+Furthermore, our study provides an alternative proof for the fact that all proper unrooted binary networks up to level 4 are tree-based (Theorem 1 in \citet{Francis2018}).